-Space as Place: Adventure Greene County provides hands-on, experiential learning for juniors and seniors in high school, enabling them to learn, travel and earn three Waynesburg University credits.
+Space as Place - Adventure Greene County provides hands-on, experiential learning for juniors and seniors in high school, enabling them to learn, travel and earn three Waynesburg University credits.

-Students will reside on the Waynesburg University campus from July 8 through 26 to attend class, learn how to use tools in the Makerspace, investigate areas of interest, read transformative texts and travel to places connected to Greene County, such as Washington, D.C., and Gettysburg.
+Students will reside on the Waynesburg University campus from July 13 through August 1 to attend class, learn how to use tools in the Makerspace, investigate areas of interest, read transformative texts and travel to places connected to Greene County, such as Washington, D.C., and Gettysburg.

 Greene County’s Revolutionary War Connections